 Some student groups had more obvious differences in the amount of biofilm growth on their rungs.
 This is a great experiment to perform more than once.
 Allow students to tweak their ladders, application method etc… until they are confident that it is the substance they’ve added to the rung that inhibits bacteria growth, and not some extraneous variable.

 I’d like to close with the warning to not let students complete this microbe lab with an “icky” attitude toward microbes.
 Bacteria get a bad wrap, but are absolutely essential to human existence.
 To hound this point home, one of my favorite TED talks is by Dr. Bonnie Bassler.
 She talks about the importance of bacteria, and gets a little into how they communicate with one another.
 The kids will like the first 2 minutes, you’ll enjoy all of it!
 My favorite quote from this TED talk is, “While you think of yourself as human beings, I think of you as 99 percent bacterial.”

-*******************************Darci is a traditionally trained science (and English) high school teacher, having spent 16 years in public education, but is now a new homeschooling mom to her pre-K son.
+*******************************Darci is a traditionally trained science (and English) high school teacher, having spent 16 years in public education, but is now a new homeschooling mom.
 Darci’s passion is helping kids of all ages learn about the process of science, rather than the facts.She provides professional development for teachers wanting to implement student research,and is considering offering research experience for high schoolers in the online environment, who otherwise might not get the opportunity.